 Another crucial micronutrient for your lawn is zinc.
 It is essential for proper plant growth and development in your yard.
 Zinc also helps regulate the metabolic activity and sugar consumption in plants to make them healthy.
 It also assists in the formation of chlorophyll.

 Molybdenum is a lesser-known nutrient that helps plants use nitrogen.
 Molybdenum helps plants convert the nitrogen into amino acids required for food preparation and absorption in plants.
 If your lawn is suffering from Molybdenum deficiency, you can notice that the grass is becoming twisted and is scorched in places.

 About Lawn & Pest Solutions

 If you are looking for professional help to take care of your lawn issues, Lawn & Pest Solutions should be your one-stop destination.
-Our services include de-weeding, pest control, and deep root fertilization.
+Our services include best termite and pest control, de-weeding, and deep root fertilization.
 In addition, we ensure that your lawn looks lush and healthy.
 You can reach out to us at 662.534.4535, 901.560.2399, or fill our online contact form to know more.